elbaro/zero-mysql/README.md

 - Prefer MariaDB to MySQL
 - Prefer UnixSocket to TCP
 - Use BufferPool to reuse allocations between connections
-- Use Conn.exec_bulk to grpup 2~1000 INSERTs or UPDATEs
+- Use Conn.exec_bulk to group 2~1000 INSERTs or UPDATEs